Propelld vs Federal Bank Education Loan: Which One Fits You Best?

 Which is better for abroad education funding?

-Propelld is better for fast, collateral-free abroad funding, while Federal Bank is better for students who can provide collateral and prefer lower long-term interest rates.
+Propelld is better for fast, collateral-free abroad funding up to ₹1 Crore, while Federal Bank is better for students who can provide collateral and prefer lower long-term interest rates or higher secured limits.

 What are the foreclosure or prepayment charges?